rbouckaert/DeveloperManual/README.md

 ## Common causes of low coverage

 * ESS too low
+* `loganalyser` was called with `out*.log` instead of `out?.log out??.log out???.log`.
+As a result, the `loganalyser` output and trace log of true values are in different order.
+Rerun `loganalyser` to make sure the output is in the right order.
 * improper priors used: all priors should be proper, that is integrate to 1.
 Examples of improper priors are the 1/X and uniform prior with infinite upper and/or lower bounds.
 * priors are outside the range usually used in applying the model, especially the next case:
 * trees cannot be reconstructed reliably (height should not be too small or large).